Prominent Players Shakib Al Hasan, Tamim Iqbal, Mashrafe Mortaza

 Bangladesh cricket schedule for 2018 currently features an away series against West Indies, home series against Afghanistan and the Asia Cup before they travel to Australia for an ODI and Test series.
 Bangladesh cricket fixtures for winter 2018 sees them host West Indies across all three formats.

 For all the latest Bangladesh cricket news and to follow Bangladesh cricket live, Sportskeeda is your one-stop shop.
-You can not only check the Bangladesh national cricket team page for the latest Bangladesh cricket news, updates but also follow Bangladesh cricket live score and keep abreast of what's currently happening.
+You can check out the Bangladesh national cricket team page for the latest Bangladesh cricket news.